nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_Mistral-7B-Instruct-v0.2-GPTQ - [close...]
 `"[...]
 So when we say "Sally's brothers each have 2 sisters," we mean that in total there are 2 sisters in the family [...]"`

+TheBloke/Mistral-7B-Instruct-v0.2-DARE-GPTQ - [fail]
+ answer varies, out of several attempts it answered 3, and 6...

 TheBloke_mistral_7b_norobots-GPTQ - [pass]
 `" Sally has 1 sister. "`